 The statute of limitations and speedy trial rules both place time limits on our government’s ability to prosecute citizens, yet these concepts operate independently of one another.
 Because some folks mistakenly use these terms interchangeably, I’m going to give you a little taste of speedy trial rules to clear up any confusion out there (and, because I’m too tired to write a whole separate page devoted to speedy trial–this little corner of my SOL page will have to do for now).

 There are two types of speedy trial rights, those created by statutory rule, and those found in the Constitution.
 First, the Florida rules.
 According to Florida’s speedy trial rule found in Rule 3.191(a), “every person charged with a crime shall be brought to trial within 90 days of arrest if the crime charged is a misdemeanor, or within 175 days of arrest if the crime charged is a felony”.
 Notice that, with the Statute of Limitations, it is the date that the crime was committed that triggers the starting of the clock.
 But with speedy trial, it is an arrest that starts the clock rolling.
 For a more information on how this works, check out my article creatively entitled “How Long Does the State Have to File Charges After an Arrest“.

-There are so many exceptions to the above examples, so many court interpretations, that it's important to check in with Mr. Guidry regarding any concerns you may have on statute of limitation issues.
-Go ahead and call, the number is 407.423.1117.
+There are so many exceptions to the above examples, so many court interpretations, that it’s important to check in with an attorney about the Orlando statute of limitations.
+Go ahead and call our offices today to schedule a consultation.